Back to all posts

 When you’re in a hurry, the last thing you need is a design file that gets rejected by the printer.
 A little prep work upfront can save you from costly delays and ensure your cards look exactly how you envisioned them.
 Getting your design file print-ready is the key to a smooth and successful rush order.
 By double-checking a few key specs, you can send your file with confidence and avoid that dreaded “on-hold” email.
 Let’s break down the three most important areas to check before you upload your design for your custom business cards.

-File Format and Resolution Specs
+Getting Your File Format and Resolution Right

 For your business cards to look sharp and professional, your design file needs to be high resolution.
 Think of it like the pixels on a high-definition TV—more dots per inch (dpi) create a clearer, crisper image.
 For printing, you should always aim for 300 dpi.
 As printing experts advise, “Make sure any images you use are at least 300 dpi (dots per inch) so they look clear when printed.”
 Anything lower can result in a blurry or pixelated final product.
 While JPEGs and PNGs are fine for web use, a print-ready PDF is the gold standard for printing because it embeds all your fonts, images, and layout elements into a single, reliable file.

-Bleeds and Safety Margins
+Why Bleeds and Safety Margins Are Crucial

 Have you ever seen a printed item with a thin, unintentional white border?
 That’s usually because the design didn’t include a bleed.
 A bleed is a small extra margin of your design that extends beyond the final trim line.
 This ensures that when the cards are cut to size, your background color or image goes all the way to the edge.
 On the flip side, you also need a safety margin.
 This is an inner border that keeps your essential information away from the trim line.
 Be sure to “Keep important text and images inside the ‘safety line’ on the template so they don’t get cut off.”
 Your name, logo, and contact details should all live comfortably within this safe zone.